 What are the costs involved for OrthoK?

-The cost for the entire process of OrthoK is $1750.
-This includes all the necessary fitting appointments,the first set of lenses themselves, as well as any necessary changes over the first 6 months.
+The cost for the entire process of OrthoK is $1950.
+This includes all the necessary fitting appointments, the first set of lenses themselves, as well as any necessary changes over the first 6 months.

 We understand it is a big decision, which is why we offer you a free assessment as to the suitability of your eyes and your lifestyle for OrthoK.
-Simply contact us on below.
+Simply give us a call on (09) 831 0202, or book below.